 Earlier this year, we asked you to share your #StudentDebtStress story.
 More than 30,000 of you answered, telling us about payment processing problems, servicing transfer snags, customer service confusion, and obstacles for borrowers in alternative repayment plans.
-You can check out the comments that were posted.
+You can check out the that were posted.

 For borrowers who are experiencing financial distress and looking for a way to pay back their federal student loans, income-driven repayment plans can be the key to helping you make ends meet.
 But for some borrowers seeking to tie their federal loan payment to their income, we know the road can be rocky.
 You’ve told us about problems related to enrolling in income-driven repayment plans that ended up costing you hundreds of dollars in unexpected payments.
-These problems include delays in processing your paperwork and incorrect information from customer service personnel.
+These problems include your paperwork and from customer service personnel.

 I submitted the required documentation for the 2015 [income-based] repayment plan 8 weeks before the expiration of my previous IBR application, and within the time period [my servicer] indicated.
 Due to [my servicer’s]delays, my IBR application was not processed timely.
 While waiting for them to process my application, [my] monthly payment jumped from approximately $200 a month to $1400 a month, causing me to go into overdraft on my checking account.
 [My student loan servicer] failed to process my application timely even though my application was complete and no documentation was missing and failed to communicate the huge increase in payment.